ONGC to implement India's first geothermal energy project in Ladakh

-New Delhi, Feb 8 (IANS) Energy major ONGC will implement India's maiden 'Geothermal Field Development Project' in Ladakh.
+New Delhi: Energy major ONGC will implement India's maiden 'Geothermal Field Development Project' in Ladakh.

 A memorandum of understanding to formalise the plan has been inked between the ONGC Energy Centre (OEC) and the Union Territory of Ladakh and the Ladakh Autonomous Hill Development Council.